pratt-savi-810/pratt-savi-810-2018-10/projects/ddg_project/README.md

 			- coordinate system for plotting xy data in ArcGIS Pro
 			- filepath for MapPLUTO data on local drive
 			- api key (nyc geoclient api)
+		* still working on making this part of the project

 ## Project Description